stennety/mywebsite/_posts/2017-04-17-monitoring-your-internet-speed-with-resin-io-and-datadog.md

 ![]({{site.cdn_path}}/2017/04/17/screenShot2.png)

-Be careful about setting the interval to anything more frequent than 20 minutes, as that interval alone could use almost 50 GB per month (24.7 MB * (60/20) times per hour * 24 hrs per day * 28 days per month).
+Be careful about setting the interval to anything more frequent than 20 minutes, as that interval alone could use almost 50 GB of bandwidth per month (24.7 MB * (60/20) times per hour * 24 hrs per day * 28 days per month).